 Skip to content

-Log detection is used to monitor all log data generated by log collectors within the workspace.
-It supports setting alerts based on keywords in the logs to promptly identify abnormal patterns that do not conform to expected behavior (e.g., abnormal tags in log text data).
-It is widely applicable to scenarios such as detecting code anomalies or task scheduling in IT monitoring.
+The log monitoring feature is used to monitor all log data generated by log collectors within the workspace.
+It supports setting up alert rules based on log keywords to quickly identify abnormal patterns that do not conform to expected behavior, such as anomaly labels appearing in log text.
+This allows for timely detection and response to potential security threats or system issues.

 1m 1m/5m/15m/30m/1h/3h